zeyd-ilb/castorsCTF/README.md

 ```
 https://go.aws/2X1R6H7
 ```
-In this there is a chat between two people.
+In this link there is a chat between two people.
 One is texting and other only using emojies.
 Guessed some of the words that the second person said eg. ```hi! ``` and ```you?```.
 By using these letters found all alphabet in emojies.
 ```
 ♉: A
 ♌: B